 Instead, the CGI simply acts as email proxy and send an email to

 the designated email address.
 See it in action: Bravo Unified Contact SINCE 2006

 you'd be exposing your reply address.
 The secondary

-with that familiar "do not reply to this" notice and instruct them
+with that familiar "do not reply to this" notice instructing them

-your address, it would be safe to disclose the normal address for
+your address), it would be safe to disclose the address for

 Comparison of Approaches

 |Formatting of email sent

 |Human Manual Harvest email